 CCTV, Photography & Video Recording

-We do not operate CCTV and/or video recording at our premises.
-In certain limited circumstances, we may take photographs of injuries for the purposes of providing the medical assessment, health surveillance, medical opinion or advice sought including assessing the working capacity of employees and the management of health or social care systems and services.
+We may take photographs of injuries for the purposes of providing the medical assessment, health surveillance, medical opinion or advice sought including assessing the working capacity of employees and the management of health or social care systems and services.

 At any event or conference, we may organise, photography and/or video recording may take place.
 In accordance with the legitimate business and promotional interests of our business your image may be used in our publications and website.
 If you do not consent to this use, please advise a member of staff prior to or on arrival at the meeting and/or event.
 You will be advised whether it is possible to accede to your request.
 If it is not possible for us to confirm that your image will not be used in our publications and/or website, even in an inadvertent manner, we will offer you a refund of any attendance fee.
 We strongly advise that you make any such enquiry at the time of booking.

 However, where our events and/or meetings are held in public venues and in accordance with the legitimate business and promotional interests of our business members of the press and press photographers/videographers are present, we do not control the publication of press photography and/or reporting.